RichardFeder-zz/multiband_pcat/README.md

-# pcat-lion
+# multiband-pcat
 Probabilistic cataloging of astronomical sources from SDSS exposures.
-Extension of Stephen Portillo's Lion code (https://github.com/stephenportillo/lion) for simultaneous fitting multiple band photometric data.
+Extension of Stephen Portillo's code Lion (https://github.com/stephenportillo/lion) for simultaneous fitting multiple band photometric data.
 Herschel-SPIRE data is now supported within pcat_spire.py

 Update: A dedicated version of multiband PCAT for handling diffuse emission, PCAT-DE, will be available in a few months in a separate repository with documentation/examples.
 This will consist of most of the code from pcat_spire.py.